HIGHLIGHTS-Tennis-Australian Open day one

 The championships were delayed by three weeks to allow all players arriving from abroad to quarantine for two weeks.

 U.S. Open champion Naomi Osaka played Anastasia Pavlyuchenkova in the opening match on the main showcourt, Rod Laver Arena.
-(Reporting by Nick Mulvenney, editing by Richard Pullin/Peter Rutherford)
+(Reporting by Nick Mulvenney and Simon Jennings, editing by Richard Pullin/Peter Rutherford)